Klamath River: Karuk

 The Karuk language also revolves around the Klamath River, and the word "karuk" means "upriver".
 To indicate uphill, the word maruk is used, meaning away from the river.
 Conversely, the word saruk, meaning towards the river, is used to indicate downhill.

-Hupa
+Hupa and Shasta

-The Hupa Valley Tribe is a federally recognized tribe with around 3,000 members.
-The reservation spans 80,000 acres and is the largest in California.
-It is located in the lower area of the Klamath River along the Trinity River.
-Around 3,000 people reside in the Hoopa Valley Reservation.
-Spanning around 85,000 acres, it is the largest reservation in California.

 The Hupa Valley tribe hold similar ceremonial and religious beliefs regarding the river as the Yurok and Karuk people, including practices of jump dances and cultural/subsistence reliance on the Klamath's salmon runs.

-Shasta

-Located in Northern California and Southern Oregon, the Shasta tribe is not federally recognized by the U.S. government due to the California legislature rejecting a treaty in 1851 that would have created a Shasta reservation.
-The tribe is currently in the process of gaining federal recognition.

 Shasta people celebrate the first salmon of the season, which they think of as "salmon medicine" with ceremonies similar to the other Klamath basin tribes.
 Their relationship to the Klamath and its salmon was, and continues to be, deep-seated in their culture.

-Klamath

-The Klamath Tribes, consisting of the Klamath, Modoc, and Yahooskin-Paiute, are a federally recognized tribe with around 4,800 members.
-The Klamath and United States federal government created a treaty in 1864 (that was ratified in 1870) which gave the Klamath sovereign rights to the new reservation.
-However, through the 1954 Termination Act, federal aid to the tribes was halted.
-After losing federal recognition in 1954, they regained the status in 1986.
-They are dispersed across Southern Oregon and Northern California.
-The Klamath Reservation covers around 300 acres along the western coast.

-The Klamath Tribes, made up of the Klamath, Modoc and Yahooskin-Paiute people, reside in the Klamath Basin but hold many of their sacred ceremonies along the Sprague River.
-The Upper Klamath Lake, and its fish populations, is also an important cultural and subsistence location for the Klamath Tribes.